The Department of Government seeks to appoint a tenure-track

 of recommendation are required, and the application is considered

 complete only when at least three letters have been received.
+At

-Harvard is an equal opportunity employer and all qualified
+Harvard is an equal opportunity employer, and all qualified

 applicants will receive consideration for employment without regard

-protected veteran status, gender identity, sexual orientation,
+to race, color, sex, gender identity, sexual orientation, religion,

-pregnancy and pregnancy-related conditions, or any other
+pregnancy-related conditions, or other protected status.